CarlosGNM-enterprise/git-course-work-project/README.md

 ### Troubleshooting
 - Ensure that all `.csv` files are in the same directory as `bikeshare.py`.
 - If you select “washington,” note that Gender and Birth Year data are not available.
-- Input values (city, month, day) must be lowercase (e.g., chicago, not Chicago).
+- Input values (city, month, day) are case-insensitive (e.g., "Chicago" or "chicago" are both accepted).

 ## Contribution guidelines